Some of our favourite internship opportunities with African nonprofits

 Live on a palm-tree-lined island in the Indian Ocean, surrounded by clear blue oceans and an abundance of marine wildlife.
 (Yes, really!)
 You’ll join a marine research station, based just off the coast of Mozambique, that works to protect the rich biodiversity of this part of the ocean.

-You’ll be helping out with the development and management of various research programs, organizing and joining ocean expeditions, and assisting with the day to day running of the center.
+As a marine research intern, you’ll be helping collect data during diving and boat expeditions, monitoring ecosystems, studying migration patterns, and analysing data at the research center.
+You’ll also help raise awareness on marine conservation in local communities on the mainland.
 This is a great opportunity to learn about the nuances of running a marine NGO, to contribute to important marine conservation efforts, and to live in a tropical paradise.

 This is an internship program focused on education and support around HIV and AIDS in Nkhata Bay, Malawi.
 As an intern, you’ll join a grassroots initiative that organises group support workshops for HIV positive individuals.
 You’ll help in organizing and running of these sessions and assist with providing relevant information and support to those who need it.
 Through this, you will be playing a vital role in the development of this non-profit and also help monitor its outreach and support.
 It’s a wonderful opportunity to gain practical work experience in the public health sector and make a considerable impact on people’s lives in this part of Malawi.